grunwaldlab/metacoder/README.md

 pcr$taxon_data$prop_diff <- taxon_data(pcr, "prop_amplified") - taxon_data(pcr_2, "prop_amplified")
 ```

-Then taxa that are not amplified by both pairs can be subsetted and the difference in amplification plotted:
+Then, taxa that are not amplified by both pairs can be subset and the difference in amplification plotted.
+In the plot below, blue corresponds to taxa amplified by 357F/519F but not 515F/1100R and brown is the opposite:

 ```r